mami-project/draft-trammell-post-sockets/draft-trammell-post-sockets.md

 where:

-- local: resolved Local describing the local identity and interface(s) to use for Associations created by this listener.
+- local: resolved Local (see {{address-resolution}}) describing the local identity and interface(s) to use for Associations created by this listener.
 - accept_handler: callback to be invoked each time an association is requested by a remote, to finalize setting the association up.
 Platforms may provide a default here for supporting synchronous association request handling via an object queue.

 The accept_handler has the following prototype: